 - The anchor text (i.e., the clickable text) contained within each inlink

-The patent filing tells us that a quality or importance ranking score might be given to pages based upon link-based ranking approaches such as PageRank, or a system that gives more weight to newer links and less to older, or some other kind of algorithms.
+The patent filing tells us that a quality or importance ranking score might be given to pages based upon link-based ranking approaches.
+One of them is PageRank, which provides more weight to newer links and less to older ones or some other algorithm.

 Undesirable Web Pages Conclusion

-I’ve written about many other patents and whitepapers from the major search engines that can be found in my category on Web Spam, but this Yahoo patent filing provides details about some specific kinds of information that Yahoo might analyze that many of those papers or patent filings haven’t mentioned.
+I’ve written about many other patents and whitepapers from the major search engines that can be found in my category on Web Spam.
+Still, this Yahoo patent filing provides details about some specific information that Yahoo might analyze that many of those papers or patent filings haven’t mentioned.